 - Have community members willing to help recruit, evaluate, and onboard a technical writer, and who would be available to answer questions and provide other support during the project (6-8 months, including the application period)?

-- Have a community member willing to serve as the organization administrator and coordinate creating the application, responding to questions from the program administrators, and submitting monthly evaluations and the final report and case study?
-The organization administrator should also be willing to answer followup surveys after the completion of the 2021 Season of Docs.
+- Have a community member willing to serve as the organization administrator and coordinate creating the application, responding to questions from the program administrators, and submitting monthly evaluations and the final evaluation and case study?
+The organization administrator should also be willing to answer followup surveys after the completion of the Google Season of Docs program.